-Structured assessments, including specialized insight scales, psychological questionnaires, personality inventories, and clinical interviews are very important in the diagnosis of mental disorders and in gauging the patients' insight or awareness of their illness.
+The structured assessments, including specialized insight scales, psychological questionnaires, personality inventories, and clinical interviews are very important in the diagnosis of mental disorders and in gauging the patients' insight or awareness of their illness.
 These assessments enable clinicians to study the multiple dimensions within the patient's self-awareness of the mental state regarding his surroundings and the intent to learn about one's condition.
 For example, the insight scales elaborated for specific disorders, such as schizophrenia or depression, use detailed questionnaires to probe into awareness of hospitalization, attitude toward mental illness, and mastery over one's situation.
 In turn, insight assessment may give qualitative and quantitative information about patient improvement, allowing clinicians to monitor changes in self-concept and symptom awareness over time.
-These assessment findings also yield data on insight into an association with the severity of illness for an overall representation of a patient's mental health status and course [11].
+These assessment findings also yield data on insight into an association with the severity of illness for an overall representation of a patient's mental health status and course [12].

-Notes from the therapy sessions: unstructured data, such as the therapist session notes or therapy session transcripts, is full of sensitive information regarding patients and case histories and expressions about emotions, helping to understand the patient's mentality in a subjective manner.
+The unstructured data, such as the therapist session notes or therapy session transcripts, is full of sensitive information regarding patients and case histories and expressions about emotions, helping to understand the patient's mentality in a subjective manner.

-Diagnostic tools and test results: examples include standardized diagnostic tools such as the DSM-5 and psychometric tests, like PHQ-9 and GAD-7 for depression and anxiety, respectively, that provide structured quantitative data on the status of mental health.
+Diagnostic tools and test results include standardized diagnostic tools such as the DSM-5 and psychometric tests, like PHQ-9 and GAD-7 for depression and anxiety, respectively, that provide structured quantitative data on the status of mental health.

-Behavioral data: behavioral data includes observed behaviors, treatment responses, and real-time monitoring when using digital tools or apps.
+Behavioral data includes observed behaviors, treatment responses, and real-time monitoring when using digital tools or apps.
 This gives it a digital dimension, considering that it may come from wearables or mHealth applications.

-Medication and treatment plans: medical and treatment plans will contain prescribed medication, including dosages and treatment outcomes.
-This information enables tracking of treatment effectiveness and adherence.
+Medication and treatment plans will contain prescribed medication, including dosages and treatment outcomes.
+This information enables tracking the effectiveness of treatment and adherence to treatment.